shandianchengzi/rt-thread/bsp/renesas/docs/RA_Series_Uses_FSP_to_Configure_Peripheral_Drivers.md

 ###  1.1 Add custom command to start FSP in MDK

-1. Open MDK, select “Tools -> Customize Tools Menu…”
+1. Open MDK, select Tools -> Customize Tools Menu
-2. Click the “new” icon to add a custom command: RA Smart Configurator
+2. Click the new icon to add a custom command: RA Smart Configurator
 3. Enter the installation path of the tool in Command, click "**...**" to find the "rasc.exe" file under the installation path and select it (under the rasc installation directory)
 4. Enter parameter in Initial Folder: $P
 5. Enter parameter in Arguments: --device $D --compiler ARMv6 configuration.xml